matt4530/iamdb/README.md

 ## How it works

 AWS IAM is a free identity and access management service provided by Amazon Web Services.
+Let's store data there.

 IAM has desireable qualities that make it a great candidate to store data: